spack/spack-tutorial/tutorial_sc16_packaging.rst

 Also note that this document is a tutorial.
 It can help you get started with packaging, but is not intended to be complete.
-See Spack's :ref:`packaging-guide` for more complete documentation on this topic.
+See Spack's `packaging-guide <https://spack.readthedocs.io/en/latest/packaging_guide.html>`_ for more complete documentation on this topic.

 ---------------
 Getting Started